Water World: The Week in Water

 Consuming water with a healthier pH level neutralises acid in the body, fights cell death, inflammation and bacteria, and may also assuage digestive disorders associated with poor diet.

 If you’re wondering how to make water alkaline, don’t worry – there are plenty of ways to turn regular water into purifying alkaline water.
-One is by using a water filter, but another is to use Zeta pH Booster Drops, which you simply drop into tap water.
+One is by using a water filter and another is to use an Alkalising Teabag.

 The drops integrate alkalizing minerals with trace minerals from vegetable sources – minerals which may be deficient in the body.
 Carrying the bottle in your pocket is an easy way to ensure you have access to alkaline water throughout the day, wherever you happen to be.